wfink/jboss-as-quickstart/ejb-clients/README.md

 The output will show that the EJB will be invoked with different usernames.

-Access the ic-properties applications
+Access the **ic-properties** applications
 ---------------------

 The different clients show the behaviour of the new client feature 'scoped context', introduced by the feature request EJBCLIENT-34 and implemented in AS7.2.

-_NOTE: You have to use the server and client library version 7.2 or higher of JBossAS._
+_NOTE: You have to use the server and client library version 7.2 or higher of JBossAS.
+If you use maven or eclipse to start the test clients the maven dependencies overwrite the standard settings and use a jboss-ejb-client library which support this.
+This is only for demonstration, in production you have to use a client server combination which fully support this feature!_

 The different Main-classes show the behavior of the scoped InitialContext lookup.
 Be sure that the preparations are done: